LuigiLegion/gatsby-portfolio-site/content/blog/stock-tracker/index.md

 Responsive web app that...

-MVP completed in 14 days for a solo project.
+MVP completed in 14 days as a solo project for the NYC Tech Talent Pipeline.

 ### Tech Stack: